radekg/yugabyte-db-go-client/README.md

 - `--enabled`: boolean, default `false`, new desired state: enabled
 - `--disabled`: boolean, default `false`, new desired state: disabled

+#### Snapshot commands

+##### create-snapshot

+Multiple `--name` and `--uuid` values can be combined together.
+To create a snapshot of an entire keyspace, do not specify any `--name` or `--uuid`.

+- `--keyspace`: string, keyspace name to create snapshot of, default `<empty string>`
+- `--name`: repeated string, table name to create snapshot of, default `empty list`
+- `--uuid`: repeated string, table ID to create snapshot of, default `empty list`
+- `--transaction-aware`: boolean, transaction aware, default `false`
+- `--add-indexes`: boolean, add indexes, default `false`, YCQL only
+- `--imported`: boolean, interpret this snapshot as imported, default `false`
+- `--schedule-id`: base64 encoded, create snapshot to this schedule, other fields are ignored, default `empty`

+Examples:

+- create a snapshot of an entire YSQL `yugabyte` database: `cli create-snapshot --keyspace ysql.yugabyte`
+- create a snapshot of selected YSQL tables in the `yugabyte` database: `cli create-snapshot --keyspace ysql.yugabyte --name table --name another-table`
+- create a snapshot of selected YCQL tables in the `example` database: `cli create-snapshot --keyspace ycql.example --name table --add-indexes`

+##### list-snapshots

+- `--snapshot-id`: string, Snapshot identifier, default `empty string` (not defined)
+- `--list-deleted-snapshots`: boolean, list deleted snapshots, default `false`
+- `--prepare-for-backup`: boolean, prepare for backup, default `false`

 ## Minimal YugabyteDB cluster in Docker compose